-In the 2022 fall semester, there were 1,372 total students enrolled at Chestnut Hill College, of which, 372 undergraduate students resided in residence halls.
-FTE student count for Fall 2022 was 1,069.
-Please note that the College reopened the residence halls in Spring 2021 after being closed for the vast majority of Spring 2020 and all of Fall 2020.
-There were still a high number of virtual course offerings and the residence halls opened with 256 students (Spring 2021), which is significantly less than are typically housed.
-The College employs 273 FTE faculty and staff.
+In the 2023 fall semester, there were 1,402 total students enrolled at Chestnut Hill College, of which, 360 undergraduate students resided in residence halls.
+FTE student count for Fall 2023 was 1273.
+The enrolled student's data are from the IPEDS 2023 Fall Enrollment report.
+The College employs 202 FTE faculty and staff.